 David Hulme – TV presenter.
 Became AICF director in 1987, replacing Ellis LaRavia (Ellis was now out).
-Was strongly into Evangelicism and helped destroy the teachings of HWA for Tkach.
+Was strongly into Evangelicalism and helped destroy the teachings of HWA for Tkach.

 Larry Salyer – Appointed Director of Church Administration.
-He left to join Global and then fell out with Rod Meredith joining UCG, then COGWA.
+He left to join Global and then fell out with Rod Meredith joining UCG, and then COGWA.
 Here is a very interesting interview concerning the period when Larry was over the Doctrinal Committee from 86 to 89.
-The committee was reconstituted in 89 with Larry leaving and Mike Faezel becoming head of Theology at AC; and as such head of the new “Doctrinal Manual Group”.
+The committee was reconstituted in 89 with Larry leaving and Mike Faezel becoming head of Theology at AC and as such, head of the new “Doctrinal Manual Group”.